All the Royal Caribbean Drink Prices 2024

 For those who are caffeine junkies, like us, you should consider a Café Select Coffee card.
 These coffee cards can help you save money on your cruise.

 On ships that have licensed Starbucks, pricing is slightly higher than similar beverages served at the Café Promenade.
-Standard espresso based drinks are around $5.00, with specialty drinks at Starbucks being over $6.00 for a grande, including the line’s frozen Frappuccinos.
-Of note, drinks at licensed Starbucks kiosks are NOT included in the Royal Caribbean drink package.
+But, drinks at licensed Starbucks kiosks are NOT included in the Royal Caribbean drink package.
+Also, the Café Select Coffee card does not work at these onboard Starbucks either.

 How much is beer on Royal Caribbean?